DAKCS Perspective

 Our SOC demonstrates that we have more than sufficient security standards in place.
 Also, if the agency has dual-factor authentication for a workstation log-in before the employee gets to our software, that would be compliant.
 Their security program needs to have a vendor management section to it, so that would be where they ask for our SOC to prove they have assessed our security.

-If you are interested in using Multi-Factor Authentication at the application level Beyond supports it.
+Multi-Factor Authentication at the application level Beyond supports it.
 Agencies will need to set each user up with an email address in the User Setup section before enabling the feature.

 What is the Safeguards Rule?